skberkeley/CNLDocs/docs/tutorial.md

     hilt.TextComponent("Creating and displaying a table to approve")

     if tool.user_input_received():
+        # Use a DataFrame to create a table
         df = pd.DataFrame([["Oski", "Bear", 1000], ["Carol", "Christ", 2000]], columns=["First Name", "Last Name", "Age"])
         tool.tables["newTable"] = df

+        # Use get_user_approvals to allow the user to inspect the table and approve or reject it
         hilt.approvals.get_user_approvals()
+        # Use show_results to display the approved version of the table to the user
         hilt.results.show_results((tool.tables["newTable"], "Created table: "))

 tool.add_stage('create_table', create_table)